Religious Studies (REL)

 The contemporary Christian theological analysis of and struggle with the nature of self and God is examined in relation to forms of social domination (sexism, racism, classism, militarism, anti-Judaism and Islamophobia) through consideration of religious thinkers.

 An exploration of one major contemporary thinker or problem, such as religion, language and the body; God and language; or religion and symbol.
 With changes in content, this course may be repeated more than once.
+Prerequisite: instructor permission.

 In this discussion-style seminar, students read the entirety of Eliade’s seminal and controversial work, Shamanism: Archaic Techniques of Ecstasy, and problematize the applicability of the term Shamanism to specific religious traditions.
 Course issues include: initiation, trance, the role of animal messengers and helpers, altered states of consciousness, healing in Shamanism, and others.
-Prerequsite: Historical Perspectives.
+Prerequisite: Historical Perspectives.

 This is the culminating class of the Quaker Studies Minor and prepares the student for further work in the field of Quaker Studies, while also building skills for research, writing, and developing arguments as they pertain to the study of religious beliefs, attitudes, and practices.
 In this course, students will become familiar with the general theories and methodologies surrounding Quaker studies.